leovicio/webtorrent-app-remote/README.md

 Todo
 -------------
-* Use Socket.io for realtimeapp
-* Remove Torrents
+* Implement bootstrap modals:
-* Remove All Torrent
+  + Remove All torrents
+  + Remove single torrent ( with torrent name)
+  + Add new torrent
-* New window to add torrents, with an option to upload a .torrent file, add custom trackers, and other @webtorrent options
+* Add torrents with an option to upload a .torrent file, add custom trackers, and other @webtorrent options
 * HTTP Auth
 * Tab To filter torrents by status: All | Downloading | Seeding
 * Time Remaining